Iraq inquiry: Campbell dossier evidence questioned

 A similar document produced six months earlier had been rejected as it had "not made a strong enough case", he claimed.

-"From then until September (2002) we were under pressure to find intelligence that could reinforce the case."'Direction and pressure'
+"From then until September (2002) we were under pressure to find intelligence that could reinforce the case."

 But despite what he said was probably the most thorough "scrutiny of every piece of ground" in Iraq, he said intelligence experts could find no evidence of planes, missiles or any equipment related to WMD.